Little-Wallace/bbs_work/README.txt

 pip install MySQL-python

 # pip freeze > requirements.txt # use this command to output the packages
-# pip install -r requirements.txt # install the packages
+# pip install -r requirements.txt # install the packages # csj